Truck Accident Attorney Serving New JerseySchedule a Free Consultation

 - Delivery Trucks – Many industries use delivery trucks, so they are everywhere.
 The drivers are typically on a tight delivery schedule and can compromise safe driving to get their job done.

 What should I do after a truck accident?

-- Call 911 and get medical attention: First responders, such as police and EMTs are trained to handle the severe injuries that truck accidents usually cause.
+- Call 911 and get medical attention: First responders, such as police and EMTs, are trained to handle the severe injuries that truck accidents usually cause.
 They can provide immediate help with property damages and medical emergencies.
-If you do not receive medical attention at the time of the crash, get your injuries evaluated as soon as possible.
-A doctor can treat your injuries and help avoid long-term complications, plus their report will be an important piece of evidence if you make a claim related to the accident.
-Additionally, police called to the accident scene will file an official report that will also be a crucial piece of evidence.
+If you do not receive medical attention during the crash, get your injuries evaluated as soon as possible.
+A doctor can treat your injuries and help avoid long-term complications.
+Their report will be important evidence if you make a claim related to the accident.
+Additionally, police called to the accident scene will file an official report that will be crucial evidence.

-- Don’t admit fault: Even saying you’re sorry to another driver can be taken as an admission of guilt and can be used to reduce or deny your compensation.
+- Don’t admit fault: Even saying sorry to another driver can be taken as an admission of guilt.
+The insurance company can use that to reduce or deny your compensation.
 Even if you think you might have contributed to the accident, avoid speaking with the other party’s insurance company without a lawyer and refuse to sign anything unless required by the police.
-Many different factors contribute to truck accidents, so it’s difficult to fully understand liability without a proper investigation.
+Many different factors contribute to truck accidents, so it’s difficult to understand liability without a full investigation.

 What kind of compensation could I get in a truck accident case?

-Because truck accidents are so catastrophic, compensation in these cases can reach into the millions.
-Brach Eichler Trial Lawyers has helped clients win verdicts and settlements like $5.35 million and $4.77 million in truck accident cases.
+Because truck accidents are so catastrophic, compensation in these cases can reach millions.
+Brach Eichler Injury Lawyers has helped clients win verdicts and settlements like $5.35 million and $4.77 million in truck accident cases.
 How much money you might be able to get depends on the details of your case.
 No matter the amount, compensation typically covers things like: